 The vulture moved when suddenly, the sand beneath its talons shifted.
 Hopping up onto the legs, it turned to regard the sand as it changed and shifted, revealing something darker underneath.
 As the sand fell from the hidden aspect, a new wave of death and decay struck the vulture which was now confused as it tore another strip from the leg.

 Or at least, tried to, as a hand grasped the top of its head.

 A low groan echoed off of the rocks as the vulture thrashed against the grasping paws of whatever had dug itself up from the sand, squawking indignantly as it felt dirty nails scrape its featherless skin.
 It let out a shriek as it felt the small jaws of a predator sink into its collarbone, hard enough to make blood spurt from the wound.
 The creature tore away a strip of the vulture even as the great bird thrashed until one great slap of its wings dislodged the groaning creature.

 Stepping backwards over the legs, it cast a baleful gaze at the human that had emerged from the sand, which was now chewing on the bloody morsel it had pulled from the vulture.
 No longer was this a safe meal to be had, as the crawling human edged closer on its own forearms to get another chance at digging into the bird.

 The vulture backed up, continuously backing up in its waddling gait until it felt the rocks fall to the wayside, to where it could spread its wings.
-The entire time the human, merely the chest, arms and head of a one eyed human, chased after it, lashing out to try and get a grip on the vulture with its grubby claws.
+The entire time the human, merely the chest, arms and head, chased after it, lashing out to try to get a grip on the vulture with its grubby claws.

-Hopefully the next find wouldn’t be guarded by rotting humans like this one had.
+Hopefully, the vulture’s next find wouldn’t be guarded by a rotting man like this one had.